-The Language Partners are students from the Honors Program at MSU, who volunteer to facilitate the tutoring sessions that prove to be very helpful for all the IEP students.
+The Language Partners are students from the Honors Program at MSU as well as other domestic students who volunteer to facilitate the tutoring sessions that prove to be very helpful for all the IEP students.
 They assist IEP students with cultural adaptation to U.S. and American university culture, answer questions regarding campus services, and provide guidance in accessing social and academic support systems on campus.
 The Language Partners encourage the IEP students to exchange information about their culture through conversations on cross-cultural topics.
 They also provide modeled and guided practice opportunities in listening strategies, reading strategies, pre-writing strategies, vocabulary development, grammar development, pronunciation development, and TOEFL exam practice exercises.